Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

 <!-- toc -->

-The template we started with came with 3 placeholder pages you might use start building out the views of your application.
+The template we started with came with 3 placeholder pages you might use to start building out the views of your application.
 At some point you may wish to add additional pages, so let's walk through that process.

 ## Create an element for the new page